alreich/alreich.github.io/jupyter_notebooks.md

 ## [Extreme Value Theory (EVT) Example](https://nbviewer.jupyter.org/github/alreich/ipython-notebooks/blob/master/EVT_Example.ipynb)

+"EVT is widely used in many disciplines, such as structural engineering, finance, earth sciences, traffic prediction, and geological engineering.
+For example, EVT might be used in the field of hydrology to estimate the probability of an unusually large flooding event, such as the 100-year flood." -- [Wikipedia](https://en.wikipedia.org/wiki/Extreme_value_theory)

-This Jupyter notebook describes EVT calculations using an example from Stuart Cole's book, "An Introduction to Statistical Modeling of Extreme Values".
-The calculations are done using both Python and R. It is noted that there does not appear to be a standard representation of the GEV distribution.
+This Jupyter notebook describes EVT calculations, in Python, using an example from Stuart Cole's book, "An Introduction to Statistical Modeling of Extreme Values".
+It is noted that there does not appear to be a standard representation of the GEV distribution.
 Representations differ on how the shape parameter, ξ, should be expressed.
 Specifically, the shape parameter in the 'ismev' package in R is the negative of the shape parameter in the Python 'scipy.stats.genextreme' module.

 ## [Monoids 101 for Apache Spark](https://nbviewer.jupyter.org/github/alreich/ipython-notebooks/blob/master/Monoids_101_for_Apache_Spark.ipynb)